Occasionally, we need breaks from social media and put in measures to enforce the break.

-- Pick the reason from the options provided on why you want to deactivate your account.
+- Pick the reason from the options on why you want to deactivate your account.

-- Enter your password and click on “Temporarily Deactivate Account.”
+- Enter your password and tap on “Continue.”

 - Enter Instagram’s URL into your web browser and log into your account.

-- Click on the profile photo to the top right of the page and select Profile.
+- Click on the profile photo at the top right of the page.

-- Tap on “Edit Profile” and scroll until you see “Temporarily deactivate my account” at the bottom.
+- Tap on “Edit Profile” and scroll until you see “Deactivate account” in the Meta Accounts section.

-- Select the reason from the options provided on why you’re deactivating your account and enter your password.
+- Select the reason from the options provided why you’re deactivating your account.

-- Tap “Temporarily Deactivate Account” and click “Yes” to confirm.
+- Enter your password and click “Continue” to confirm.